-North Bay is architecture, engineering, and related technologies.
-The second most common is health and related fields, followed by business, management, and public administration.
+The most common field of study for immigrants in Sault Ste.
+Marie is architecture, engineering, and related technologies.
+The second most common field of study among immigrants is business, management, and public administration.
+The third is health and related fields.